derickr/derickrethans-articles/201402110941-mongodb-arbitrary-key-names.rst

 	);
 	?>

-Because of the ``upsert`` options, this update query would even work if there was no document for this person yet in the collection, and it would also work in case a specific date did not have an entry yet.
+Because of the ``upsert`` option, this update query would even work if there was no document for this person yet in the collection, and it would also work in case a specific date did not have an entry yet.